esthercsoke/Project-Daisy/README.md

 ## R2.
 Dataflow Diagram

-Below we have included a level one dataflow diagram which outlines the flow of information through out our application.
+Below we have included a level one dataflow diagram which outlines the flow of information throughout our application.
 It represents different processes, requests and how they are handled by our application components to deliver a repsonse to the user.

 <p align="center">
   <img  src="./Img/DataflowDiagram.png">